Inequality of Opportunity and Income Redistribution: Main Results

-We first examine worker pairs in which performance was the sole determinant of the winner, eliminating any uncertainty about whether initial earnings inequality stemmed from worker performance or luck.
-In these merit-based outcomes, spectators did not redistribute differently across luck environments.
-On average, spectators redistributed 13.1 percent of total earnings when there were lucky outcomes and 17.9 percent when there were lucky opportunities.
-This difference is not statistically significant at conventional levels ($p = 0.058$).\footnote{The slight increase in redistribution in the lucky opportunities environments may have been partially influenced by spectator confusion when the winner had the \textit{lower} multiplier.
-In 11 out of 12 decisions, the winner consistently had a higher multiplier.
-However, for the pure performance decision, the winner had either a lower or equal multiplier.
-When the multipliers were equal, the average redistribution in the lucky opportunities environment was 10.7 percent, compared to 19.2 percent when the winner had a lower multiplier.
-This nonmonotonic behavior suggests that some spectators may have erroneously attributed the lower multiplier to the loser for the pure performance decision.}
+We first examine worker pairs where performance alone determined the winner, eliminating any uncertainty about whether initial earnings inequality stemmed from worker performance or luck.
+In these merit-based outcomes, spectators behave similarly across luck environments.\footnote{Notably, redistribution is slightly \textit{higher} under lucky opportunities in these merit-based outcomes, contrary to the overall redistribution gap documented in Panel A of Table \ref{tab:redist-pi}.
+This pattern may partly reflect spectator confusion in cases where the winner had the \textit{lower} multiplier.
+While winners had higher multipliers in 11 of 12 decisions, for the merit-based outcome case ($1-\pi=0$), the winning worker had either a lower or equal multiplier.
+When the winning worker had the lower multiplier, some spectators may not have noticed this difference from their other decisions.
+Indeed, when the multipliers were exactly equal, the average redistribution was 10.7 percent, compared to 19.2 percent when the winner had a lower multiplier.
+Although the confidence intervals are relatively large when we analyze these sub-samples separately, this suggests that some spectators may have erroneously attributed the lower multiplier to the loser for the pure merit decision.}

 We next examine how redistribution responds to an increase in the probability that the best performer lost.
 Under lucky outcomes, spectators' redistribution decisions initially react strongly to this probability.
 As the probability that the best performer lost increases from 0 to about $25$--$30$ percent, the share of total income that spectators redistribute increases from 13.1 to 34.5 percent.
 Beyond that point, redistribution does not respond to further increases in the probability that the best performer lost.
 In contrast, spectators' reactions are more muted when there are lucky opportunities.
 As the probability that the best performer lost increases from 0 to the range $25$--$30$ percent, average redistribution increases from 17.9 to 22.8 percent.
 However, spectators continue to respond to the increased role that luck plays in determining outcomes beyond that point, increasing the amount they redistribute in an approximately linear manner.